openvinotoolkit/openvino/inference-engine/samples/benchmark_app/README.md

    ./benchmark_app -m <ir_dir>/googlenet-v1.xml -d HETERO:FPGA,CPU -api async -i <INSTALL_DIR>/deployment_tools/demo/car.png --progress true
    ```

-The application outputs the number of executed iterations, total duration of execution, latency and throughput.
+The application outputs the number of executed iterations, total duration of execution, latency, and throughput.
 Additionally, if you set the `-report_type` parameter, the application outputs statistics report.
 If you set the `-pc` parameter, the application outputs performance counters.
 If you set `-exec_graph_path`, the application reports executable graph information serialized.
 All measurements including per-layer PM counters are reported in milliseconds.

 Below are fragments of sample output for CPU and FPGA devices: